tyleryouk/00os-origin/1000xdev/steam-integration/README.md

 ## Testing

 Testing is the current primary focus of development, ensuring that the Steam API integration is robust, reliable, and resilient to various failure scenarios.
+Standardized testing procedures, including specific tool calls required for execution, are defined in `tool-call-processes.md`.

 ### Backend Testing

-The backend Steam integration module is being tested using a comprehensive approach with `pytest`:
+The backend Steam integration module is being tested using a **live endpoint testing approach**:

-- **Unit Tests**: Testing individual components in isolation with mocked dependencies
-- **Integration Tests**: Testing interactions between components with mock HTTP servers
-- **Mock Strategy**: Using fixtures based on documented API formats
+- **Live Endpoint Testing**: Tests interact with a running local FastAPI server
+- **No Mocking**: Tests use actual HTTP requests via the `requests` library, not FastAPI's `TestClient`
+- **Prerequisites**: The backend FastAPI server must be running locally before executing the tests

 The test suite is organized as follows:

 ```
 back-end/tests/steam/
+├── README.md                      # Testing documentation and approach
 ├── conftest.py                    # Common fixtures and helpers
-├── test_client.py          # Tests for SteamWebAPIClient
-├── test_exceptions.py      # Tests for custom exceptions
-├── models/                 # Tests for data models
-│   ├── test_item.py        # Tests for item models
-│   ├── test_inventory.py   # Tests for inventory models
-│   └── test_trade.py       # Tests for trade models
-└── services/               # Tests for service clients
-    ├── test_items.py       # Tests for ItemsClient
+├── test_live_items_routes.py      # Tests for items-related endpoints
-    ├── test_inventory.py   # Tests for InventoryClient
+├── test_live_inventory_routes.py  # Tests for inventory-related endpoints (planned)
-    └── test_trade.py       # Tests for TradeClient
+└── test_live_trade_routes.py      # Tests for trade-related endpoints (planned)
 ```

 Current testing priorities:
-1. Complete unit test coverage for `SteamWebAPIClient`
-2. Implement service tests for `ItemsClient`, `InventoryClient`, and `TradeClient`
+1. Verify endpoint reachability, request/response formats, and status codes
+2. Validate basic data correctness based on live interactions or cached data
-3. Create comprehensive mock fixtures for API responses
+3. Incrementally add more live tests for various Steam API endpoints
-4. Test caching behavior and edge cases
+4. Identify and fix issues within the running application's logic

 For a detailed description of the testing strategy, see [Backend Testing Strategy](./back-end-context/testing.md).